NotMichaelChen/index_update/index/script_engine/readme.md

 * One command per line
 * Arguments are separated by spaces
 * No whitespace allowed around each line apart from newlines
+* Only one index object can be loaded in

 ## Commands